CHI HUMANS - THE INFORMATION

 Tilan is the opposite of Xinfeng.
 Instead of taking the Chi and forming it around your body, Tilan generates that chi and propels it outward. it's also possible for them to produce more energy around themselves without having to worry about losing it.
 Tilan focuses on outputting a high amount of Chi and keeping it on the body, expanding the size and intensity of it.
 If Xinfeng is considered to be purely defensive, then Tilan typically is used for offense.
 This is equivalent to the spiritual pressure that many other species are capable of.
 The Tilan from a Chi human is relative to both his tier and the extent of his skill in Dou, but those who are powerful in both can release pressure that can prevent others from being able to breathe, much less move, simply by being in the Chi Humans presence.
 Yoh:

-Piqi is a dangerous but rewarding technique that effectively closes the valve, similarly to Yizhi, on every Qiqong point but the one being used in the technique, effectively building up pressure in the body and expunging all of the chi through that one Qiqong.
+Piqi is a dangerous but rewarding technique that effectively closes the valve, similarly to Yizhi, on every Qiqong point but the one being used in the technique, effectively building up the pressure in the body and expunging all of the chi through that one Qiqong.
 This makes that one body part exceptionally powerful and can increase the raw potency of any attack using that body part.
 Using Piqi can dramatically increase the potency of a physical attack, a Yoh energy attack or even the unique abilities, or Shiyong, that manifest with each Chi practitioner.
-The downside however is, like Yizhi, shutting off the bodies energy to everything but one point makes you very susceptible to counter attacks and as such, Piqi is useful exclusively as a finishing move or a guaranteed strike, otherwise it carries massive risks.
+The downside, however, is, like Yizhi, shutting off the bodies energy to everything but one point makes you very susceptible to counter attacks and as such, Piqi is used exclusively as a finishing move or a guaranteed strike, otherwise, it carries massive risks.

 V. Xin Yue BuzhouXin Yue Buzhou:

 Xin Yue Buzhou or just Buzhou(Crescent Step) is a technique that can either draw its power from a combination of Sei’s calm, meticulous energy and Dou’s wild and emotional energy, consequently it is very difficult to classify the Buzhou.
-The user can channel their chi to their feet and then use that chi to catapult the user forward in to high speed movement that is of comparable speed to a Shinigami’s flash step.
+The user can channel their chi to their feet and then use that chi to catapult the user forward into a high-speed movement that is of comparable speed to a Shinigami’s flash step.
 Unlike the Flash Step or Sonido however, the Buzhou is entirely silent, the user’s chi cushioning the concussive impact on the ground after the step and completely nullifying the sound exerted from the step.

 Shiyong is the release or transmission of one's Chi so it can be projected to carry out a certain function.
 In essence, Hatsu is one's personal expression of Nen that creates a special and unique paranormal ability, which is colloquially called a "Chi Ability, “Unique Ability" or "Shiyong.”
 When used in this sense, "Shiyong" is a very generic term.
 In its original formulation, it signifies a manifestation of one's Nen that cannot be ascribed to any of the basic or advanced techniques.
 This definition implies that an Enhancement Hatsu ability is impossible.
 In its common usage, however, a Shiyong ability is any application of Chi that the user regards as a special ability.
 A good Shiyong ability reflects a person's own character.